bobheadxi/bobheadxi.github.io/content/_posts/2022-10-10-investing-in-development-of-devx.md

       - cmd/frontend
 ```

-You’re not constrained to using `sg start` - you can run all these steps yourself still with tools of your choice, but sg start combines everything for you into tidied up output, complete with configuration, colors, hot-reloading, and everything you might need to start experimenting with your new features!
+You’re not constrained to using `sg start` - you can run all these steps yourself still with tools of your choice, but sg start combines everything for you into tidied up output, complete with configuration, colours, hot-reloading, and everything you might need to start experimenting with your new features!

 <figure>
   <img src="../../assets/images/posts/investing-in-devx/sg-start.gif" />